Embracing a spectrum of people and perspectives

 The decision to attend law school is one of the most important you will make.
-There is much to consider, from the characteristics of a law school’s program of study to your own personal educational goals and dreams.
-An emphasis on inclusion in a law school community and the breadth of support for diverse people and perspectives within that community, are among the most important of these considerations.
+There is much to consider, from the characteristics of a law school’s program of study to your own educational goals and dreams.
+An emphasis on inclusion in a law school community, and the breadth of support for diverse people and perspectives within that community, are among the most important of these considerations.

-At Elon Law we believe an outstanding legal education requires engagement with a broad range of people and perspectives.
+At Elon Law, we believe an outstanding legal education requires engagement with a spectrum of people and perspectives.
 A diverse and academically talented student body and a roster of professors with wide-ranging views and experiences are essential to prepare students to practice law in the 21st century.
-Through open dialogue and respectful debate in a diverse community, Elon Law students develop the range of insight required to act knowledgeably in today’s global environment.
+Through open dialogue and respectful debate, Elon Law students develop the range of insight required to act knowledgeably in today’s global environment.

 At Elon Law you will find a supportive community, where students of all backgrounds are embraced, empowered, and motivated to excel in the classroom and beyond.
 Numerous student organizations - the Black Law Students Association, the Women’s Law Association, the Spanish and Latin American Law Students Association, First-Generation Legal Professionals & Allies, and OutLaw – provide outlets for you to share your values and experiences.
 Our external opportunities, through clinics and our residency-in-practice program, allow you to address a broad range of needs in our region and beyond.

-At Elon Law we embrace diversity and celebrate the school’s wide range of backgrounds and cultures.
-We pride ourselves in being able to provide students with an academic community reflective of the communities within which we work and live.
+We embrace inclusion and celebrate our school’s many personal histories and cultures.
+We pride ourselves in being able to provide students with an academic environment reflective of the communities within which we work and live.

 - Minority Corporate Counsel Association - provides scholarships to newly accepted law school students from disadvantaged backgrounds.

-- American Bar Association Legal Opportunity Scholarship - to encourage racial and ethnic minority students to apply to and attend law school.
+- American Bar Association Legal Opportunity Scholarship - to encourage students of diverse backgrounds to apply to and attend law school.

 - Council on Legal Education Opportunity (CLEO) - for law-school-bound-students and others committed to diversity in the legal profession.